 You will also have the option of exploring our ‘Themes in Literature’, from ‘The Gothic’ to ‘Tragedy’.

-History of Art: The Second Year is structured to allow you to acquire greater depth by focusing a number of more specific subjects.
+History of Art: The second year in History of Art is structured to allow you to acquire greater depth by focusing a number of more specific subjects.
 You will have the opportunity to choose from a number of optional modules on themes or periods in the history of art.
-These are supported by a module on research techniques in the history of art as well as a study trip to a major artistic and cultural centre overseas, where you will have the opportunity to access works of art and architecture unavailable in Britain and to study them in situ.
-The second-year modules include: Renaissance Art in Italy and the Netherlands 1400-1460; Art, Architecture and Design in Fin de Siècle Vienna; Real and Ideal: Art and Society in Mid Nineteenth-Century France; Prague, Cracow, Budapest.
-Art, Architecture and Politics in Central Europe, 1867-1918; Inside the Gallery.
-Histories, Theories and Practices of Museums and Galleries; Research Techniques in the History of Art; and Art History in the Field – Overseas Study Trip.
+If you are taking 80 or 60 credits of History of Art these are supported by a module on research techniques in the history of art as well as a study trip to a major artistic and cultural centre overseas, where you will have the opportunity to access works of art and architecture unavailable in Britain and to study them in situ.

 English Literature: Depending on whether you elect to take 80, 60 or 40 credits in English Literature, you will take a number of the Special Subject modules below plus either a 12,000-word Dissertation or a 6,000-word Extended Essay on a subject of your choice, for which you will be supervised by an expert in the field.
 You also have the option of writing a ‘link’ Dissertation with joint supervision from the two Departments.